w3f/Grants-Program/applications/application-template.md

 Possible additional information to include:

-* Are there are any teams who have already contributed (financially) to the project?
+* Are there are any teams who have already contributed (financially) to your project?
-* Do you have a community of users or open-source developers who are contributing to the project?
+* Do you have a community of users or open-source developers who are contributing to your project?